filecoin-project/lotus-docs/content/en/lotus/manage/slasher-and-disputer.md

 The `--slash-consensus` and `--slashdb-dir` flags are both required to succesfully invoke the Slasher service.

 The `--slasher-sender` flag is also provided to optionally set the account to report consensus faults from.
+If this flag is not set, the default wallet address will be used.

 # The Lotus Disputer